-The University of Michigan and Google, Inc. have entered into a ground-breaking partnership to digitize the entire print collection of the University Library.
+The University of Michigan and Google, Inc. entered into a ground-breaking partnership in 2004 to digitize the print collection of the University Library.
 The digitized collection, which comprises a significant portion of the HathiTrust Digital Library, is searchable in Mirlyn, the HathiTrust catalog, and Google Book Search.
 Full-text of works that are out of copyright or in the public domain are viewable, and patrons can search inside in-copyright works.

-The University of Michigan University Library embarked on this partnership for a number of very compelling reasons:
+The University of Michigan Library embarked on this partnership for a number of very compelling reasons: